AlexMoffat/example-cdk-aws-lambda/README.md

   Cloudformation template from the definitions in [app.ts](src/cdk/app.ts) and [lambda.ts](src/cdk/lambda.ts) after they've been compiled to JavaScript by `tsc`.
 This is then deployed to AWS together with the code in `index.zip`.

+### Possible improvements I didnt' make

+[ts-node](https://github.com/TypeStrong/ts-node) could be used to implement the `app` command in `package.json`.
+This would allow you to run the cdk commands, like synth, without going throught the complete build cycle.
+This is appealing, especially if using `NodejsFunction`.
+I have found myself making a change to `lambda.ts` and running `yarn synth` only to see no change because I haven't run `yarn build` first.
+While it would be useful I don't think the extra complexity is worth it for this project, which is just a demonstration.

 ## Prerequisites and build environment